pgmoneta/pgmoneta/doc/manual/dev-08-wal.md

 - **end_lsn**: Ending LSN to filter records (0 for no filter)
 - **xids**: Deque of transaction IDs to filter on
 - **limit**: Maximum number of records to output (0 for no limit)
+- **summary**: Show a summary of WAL record counts grouped by resource manager
 - **included_objects**: Array of object names to filter on (NULL for all objects)

 ##### Return: